Greeting to the Pilgrims

 - Lit. let him glorify God in that name

 - Prov.
 11:31

-6 Humble yourselves, therefore, under the mighty hand of God, so that He may exalt you at the proper time, 7 casting all your cares upon Him, for He cares for you.
-8 Be sober, be watchful: your adversary the devil prowls about like a roaring lion, seeking whom he may devour.
-9 Resist him, firm in your4 faith, knowing that the same kinds of suffering are being experienced by your brothers and sisters5 in the world.
-10 But after you have suffered a little while, the God of all grace, who called you to His eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
-11 To Him be the dominion forever.6 Amen.
+8 Be sober, be watchful: Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
+9 Resist him, firm in your6 faith, knowing that your brothers and sisters7 all over the world are experiencing the same kinds of suffering as you.
+10 But after you have suffered a little while, the God of all grace who called you to his eternal glory in Christ will himself restore, confirm, strengthen, and establish you.
+11 To him be the dominion forever.8 Amen.

 - Lit. over the allotments

 - Or being